beameio/beame-sdk/README.md

 :heavy_exclamation_mark: **Note: for the documentation that matches the latest NPM, please see the [`prod` branch](https://github.com/beameio/beame-sdk/tree/prod).**

-## System Requirements
-Mac OS or Windows 8.1 (or higher);
-NPM installed on your machine;
-for Mac: See the Mac instructions if current shell version does not support auto-completion.

 ## Installation Guide
 _If you already know how Beame-SDK is working and want to skip the intro, [jump directly to start!](#beame-cli)_
 ### Beame-SDK proposes two options to start: